March 23, 2017 - Yonder

 The Taxi Scam

 Cab drivers can smell a tourist from a mile away.
-Especially one who has been driving for any decent about of time.
+Especially one who has been driving for any decent amount of time.
 The taxi scam is most commonly found near airports, train stations, and other forms of public transportation, but that doesn’t mean you’re safe elsewhere.
-Anywhere there’s a cab, there’s a risk.
+Anywhere there’s a taxi, there’s a risk.

-The way this scam works is you hail a cab, get in and tell the cab driver where you’re heading.
+The way this scam works is you hail a taxi, get in and tell the taxi driver where you’re heading.
 As the car pulls away, the driver tells you that the meter is broken.
 However, he says he’ll make sure to cut you a deal.
-Once you get to your destination, you’re charged several times what the trip should have cost.
+Once you get to your destination, you’re charged several times what the mileage should have cost.
 Sometimes well over $100 for a $10 trip.